karol-soup/getBreath1/getBreath1/README.md

 - Classes & Objects
   - There is a User, Date, premium, and basic class.
   -  User as a base class.
--Abstraction
+- Abstraction
   - User contains pure virtual functions like getSummary() and displayInfo(), which are overridden in PremiumUser and BasicUser.
--Encapsulation
+- Encapsulation
   - Kept class data private or protected, such as name, date, moodBefore, and moodAfter, so they could not be accessed directly from outside the class.
--Inheritance
+- Inheritance
-  - PremiumUser and BasicUser both inherit from the User base class -Polymorphism
+  - PremiumUser and BasicUser both inherit from the User base class
+- Polymorphism
-  -  Used virtual functions to allow different behaviors in derived classes while using a common pointer or reference to User -Composition
+  -  Used virtual functions to allow different behaviors in derived classes while using a common pointer or reference to User
+- Composition
-  - Rather than inheriting from Date, the User class includes a Date object as a member to track when logs were created -Introducing exception handling where appropriate
+  - Rather than inheriting from Date, the User class includes a Date object as a member to track when logs were created
+- Introducing exception handling where appropriate
   - Used out_of_range, and logical_error

 ## Project Structure